ferpar/indigitest/readme.md

 	"id2": "ck9vik2sw0000cytlchrg5kak"
 }
 ```
--DELETE: Unregisters a friendship given the id of both friends.
+- DELETE: Unregisters a friendship given the id of both friends.
 Takes a similar body input as the POST method.

 ```
 {